hnigam-0205/AI-Image-Generator-Using-Hugging-Face-API/README.md

-# AI-Image-Generator-Using-Hugging-Face-API
+# AI Image Generator (Hugging Face + Node.js)

 The objective of this project is to build a simple web application that can generate AI images from text prompts using publicly available AI models.

-# AI Image Generator (Hugging Face + Node.js)

 This is a mini **AI Image Generator** web app built for a college project.